pyrsmk/quark/README.md

 }
 ```

-Building its framework is possible with 4 internal functions:
+Building its framework is possible with 5 internal functions:

 - $._node : set some properties to this to automatically add methods to a node (inside the function, the keyword `this` points out to the wrapped node)
 - $._selector : set the CSS selector engine
 - $._creator : set the DOM node creator
 - $._ready : set the ready function
+- $._wrap : wrap a user function to have the `this` keyword pointing out to a quark node directly

 Finally, if you need the original node from a wrapped node, just do : `$('#someid').node`.